MatthewReinbold/APIFutures/README.md

 When you have created your contribution, [submit the proposed URL via this Google Form](https://forms.gle/9UzNcMRQvxEYkshW6) prior to January 9th.
 If there aren't any questions upon review, the piece title, author, and link will be added to [the list of contributions for inclusion](https://github.com/MatthewReinbold/APIFutures/blob/main/2024-contributions.md).

 ## Where do I find the list of other API Futures contributions for inclusion in my piece?
-A list of submitted contributions will be provided in markdown and copy/paste format at [the API Futures repository](https://github.com/MatthewReinbold/APIFutures/blob/main/2024-contributions.md).
+A list of submitted contributions will be provided in markdown and copy/paste format at [the API Futures repository](https://github.com/MatthewReinbold/APIFutures/blob/main/2024/contributions.md).
 The example links and a final version will be provided by January 9th for inclusion in your draft pieces.
+**-OR-**
+Rather than embed links to all the pieces in each piece (or have several links in the description box of, say, a YouTube video), contributors can provide a link to a *single* APIFutures [landing page]().

 ## Can you summarize that process in a drawing that might be mistaken for a child's work?
 Yes!
 Certainly.